Aspie96/blog/content/posts/free_software.md

 At this point in the article, you might be wondering why anyone would actually develop free software.
 There are plenty of motivations and this section will mention a few.

 Software freedom is not anti-business and it's not anti-money.
-Indeed, the only business models incompatible with it are the ones that require restricting the user.
+Indeed, the only business models it precludes are those that require restricting the user.
 Many business models are perfectly consistent with releasing free software, which also happens to be good publicity for the company and, often, a way to get contributions from the community.
 In some cases, companies that want to release a program can only do so as free software because of copyleft.

-While making money by developing free software is possible, for-profit companies are not the only ones doing so.
+Whilst making money by developing free software is possible, for-profit companies are not the only ones doing so.
 For non-profit organizations seeking to make the world a better place and governments serving the interests of their citizens, software freedom is the obvious choice.

-Individuals can earn by making free software, but many chose to do so for entirely different reasons.
-For many, writing code is fun, just like many other activities are fun to other people, and this is a strong motivator on its own.
-It can also be a learning experience.
-People can also choose to share the programs they write out of altruism, to help others, or for ideological reasons, in order to support software freedom.
+Individuals can earn by writing free software, but it's common to do it for entirely different reasons.
+For many, writing code is fun and this is a strong motivator on its own.
+It can be a good learning experience, too.
+People can also choose to share code out of altruism, to help others, or for ideological reasons.

-Companies and individuals alike can also contribute to programs they themselves use.
+Companies and individuals alike often contribute to programs they themselves use.
 Making improvements available upstream, so that they can be included in future versions of the software, can be much more efficient than having to patch it each time.
-Indeed, shared development is cheaper and many people enjoy cooperation.
+Indeed, cooperative development is cheaper because efforts aren't duplicated.

 ## Advantages